 Buying Guide for the Best Inexpensive Turntables

-Drive TypeThe drive type of a turntable refers to the mechanism that spins the platter.
-There are two main types: belt-drive and direct-drive.
-Belt-drive turntables use an elastic belt to spin the platter, which helps reduce motor noise and vibration, making them ideal for home listening.
-Direct-drive turntables have the motor directly connected to the platter, providing more consistent speed and torque, which is preferred by DJs for scratching and mixing.
-If you're looking for a turntable for casual listening, a belt-drive model is usually sufficient.
-However, if you plan to use it for DJing, a direct-drive turntable might be a better choice.
+Drive TypeThe drive type of a turntable refers to how the platter is powered.
+There are two main types: belt drive and direct drive.
+Belt drive turntables use an elastic belt to spin the platter, which helps to reduce motor noise and vibration, making them ideal for home listening.
+Direct drive turntables have the motor directly connected to the platter, providing more consistent speed and torque, which is preferred by DJs for scratching and mixing.
+If you are looking for a turntable for casual listening, a belt drive model is usually sufficient.
+However, if you plan to use it for DJing or need more precise speed control, a direct drive turntable might be a better choice.

 FAQ